A luxury safari in Kenya. Talk about once in a lifetime opportunities…

 The safari we embarked on was certainly not a ‘budget adventure’.
 But all the costs (aside from the accommodation, which we could have swapped for something more basic) were necessary to get the insane experience we had.
 I’ll talk more about that later in the post.

-There are advantages and disadvantages to all seasons of the year, the best time to go really depends on what experience you’re looking for.
+When you travel is something to consider when planning your safari in Kenya.
+There are advantages and disadvantages to all seasons of the year; the best time to go really depends on what experience you’re looking for.
 For us, we wanted to avoid heavy rain and tourism but wanted to maximise our chances of seeing the animals.
 We went for the second half of March due to aligning all of our work schedules and it ended up being perfect.
-We saw so many animals and there were hardly any other jeeps / safaris, so it felt like we had the parks and hotels to ourselves – a very special experience.
+We saw so many animals and there were hardly any other jeeps or safaris, so it felt like we had the parks and hotels to ourselves – a very special experience.

 Note: The week before we arrived, Kenya had received more rain than they’d had in over two years.
 There was a lot of flooding through the parks and the roads are dirt tracks, so a lot of them were damaged and closed.
 This meant we had to actually cancel a hotel booking and adjust our route.

 End of June – September.
+If you’re planning your safari in Kenya and you want to guarantee seeing all your favourite animals, this is the time to go.
 This is when the animals migrate distances of around 2000km over to Kenya from Tanzania and ‘the greatest wildlife show on earth’ takes centre stage.
 The great migration is supposedly the greatest mass movement of land mammals on the entire globe so, as you can imagine, during these months people come in from all over the world.
 Parks can get busy and very crowded but for good reason.
 Wildlife can also be easier to spot during June – September (the drier months) because there’s less foilage and bush and animals will head to watering holes.

 Allll the elephants, lions, giraffes, hippos, crocodiles and zebras amongst a million dik diks (yup they’re a thing – google them!), gazelles, grand gazelles, oryxes, buffaloes, wart hogs (hey Pumba), impalas, heart beasts and guinea fowls!
 Honestly, all the birds and bees and trees; I couldn’t possibly remember all the names but it was sensational.